xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 4. x is as long as possible for any xy satisfying conditions 1-3.

-If there is only one ε-transition state on the imaginary `/` in the NFA, then the end of the lexeme occurs when this state is entered for the last time as the following example illustrates.
-If the NFA has more than one ε-transition state on the imaginary `/`, then the general problem of finding the correct state s is much more difficult.
+If there is only one €-transition state on the imaginary `/` in the NFA, then the end of the lexeme occurs when this state is entered for the last time as the following example illustrates.
+If the NFA has more than one €-transition state on the imaginary `/`, then the general problem of finding the correct state s is much more difficult.

 **Example 3.30:** An NFA for the pattern for the Fortran IF with lookahead, from Example 3.13, is shown in Fig. 3.55.
-Notice that the ε-transition from state 2 to state 3 represents the lookahead operator.
+Notice that the €-transition from state 2 to state 3 represents the lookahead operator.
 State 6 indicates the presence of the keyword IF.
 However, we find the lexeme IF by scanning backwards to the last occurrence of state 2, whenever state 6 is entered. □

 ```
                                     +->(4)
                         (/)         | any
-start->(0)-I->(1)-F->(2)-ε->(3)-(->(4)-)->(5)-letter->((6))
+start->(0)-I->(1)-F->(2)-€->(3)-(->(4)-)->(5)-letter->((6))
 ```

 Figure 3.55: NFA recognizing the keyword IF